B1NLAMA/reactShopTillYouDrop/README.md

-## React starter project, with D3
+## React project

-This project is the Repl.it React starter project, with a D3 chart included on the page.
+This project is the Repl.it React project

 ## Running React on Repl.it